-1. Ride on – CHRISTY MOORE
+1. Ride On - Christy Moore

+Ireland's answer to Bruce Springsteen, Christy Moore is as Irish as potatoes.
+With a career spanning 50 years, he lives in the hearts and minds of all Irish people.

-2. The Rattlin Bog – long version! – Seamus Kennedy
+2. The Rattlin' Bog - Seamus Kennedy

 The song with no end.
-This song can just go on and on and on depending on who is singing it and the extent of their memory.
-A popular pub or session song everyone can join in with at some stage due to its repetitive nature.
-The song itself may have sprung from the bog such are the variety of versions and lack of information on the source of it.
-Rattlin’ in this context means great or beautiful.
-It’s a rattlin song that needs to be sung.
+This song can just go on and on and on, depending on who is singing it and the extent of their memory.
+The Rattlin' Bog is a popular pub or session song everyone can join in with at some stage, due to its repetitive nature.
+Vagabond and Driftwood guests love its crazy finale on tour!

-3. It'll be easier in the morning – Hothouse Flowers
+3. It'll Be Easier in the Morning - Hothouse Flowers

-Liam and Fiachna ooze music throughout every pore and continue to create and perform to a level only dreamed of by other musicians.
-If you ever get the chance to see them live, take it.
+Liam and Fiachna ooze music from every pore and continue to create and perform to a level only dreamed of by other musicians.
+If you ever get the chance to see the Hothouse Flowers live, take it!

 5. Whiskey in the Jar - Thin Lizzy

-7. The Foggy Dew – Sinead O Connor/The Chieftans
+7. The Foggy Dew - Sinéad O Connor/The Chieftans

-Written by Fr Canon O’Neill after sitting in on the first ever Irish parliament in 1919 he was inspired to tell the story of those lost in the 1916 Rising whilst also making reference to those fighting with the British in world war 1, acknowledging the confusion of the age where there were battles to be fought at home and abroad.
-Sinead O Connor featured on The Chieftainsx collaborative album with this haunting version.
+The Foggy Dew sums up the confusion of the age where there were battles to be fought at home and abroad.
+Sinead O'Connor featured on The Chieftainsx collaborative album with this haunting version.
 The pub of the same name in Dublin city centre remains a landmark to this day.

-8. Dublin in the rare ‘oul times – Luke Kelly and the Dubliners
+8. Dublin in the Rare Oul Times - Luke Kelly and the Dubliners

 9. 7 Drunken Nights - The Dubliners

-Based on an 18th century Scottish folk song, this tells the story of a foolish drunk coming home each night only to be confronted by his wives lover ‘ in the bed where my oul head should be.
+Based on an 18th century Scottish folk song, this tells the story of a foolish drunk coming home each night only to be confronted by his wives lover in the bed where my oul head should be.